Beni Redžić

-Benjamin Redžić (born September 26, 2002), also known as Beni Redžić, is an American soccer player who plays as a winger.
+Benjamin Redžić (born September 26, 2002), also known as Beni Redžić, is an American soccer player who is currently a free agent.

 Career

 North Texas

 Redžić made his league debut for the club on July 25, 2020, scoring the winning goal in a 2–1 home victory over Forward Madison.

 FC Dallas

 On April 9, 2021, Redžić signed a homegrown player contract with FC Dallas.
 In June, he suffered an ankle injury that required surgery, causing him to miss the remainder of the 2021 season.

 Following the 2022 season, Redžić's contract option was declined by Dallas.

+Real Monarchs

+On March 12, 2024, the MLS Next Pro club, Real Monarchs, announced that they had signed Redžić for the 2024 season.

+2025 Season

+In June 2025, Redžić reportedly signed a multi-year contract with Swiss club AC Bellinzona, but the deal stalled due to prolonged work visa delays.
+According to his representatives, Redžić is currently training in North Macedonia, and in negotiations with FC Struga and KF Shkëndija, in the Macedonian First League.